mrreyes512/Find-Your-Why/README.md

 ## How I Found My Why

-Your WHY Statement is the most effective possible way in which you can articulate your WHY—your purpose… Not just to other people, but to yourself as well.
+Your WHY Statement is the most effective possible way in which you can articulate your WHY—your purpose...
+Not just to other people, but to yourself as well.

 Your WHY Statement should be: